-(3)(a) The department of revenue must provide an exemption certificate to an eligible person upon application by that person.
-The department of agriculture must provide a list of eligible persons, as defined in subsection (4)(c)(i) and (ii) of this section, to the department of revenue.
+(3)(a) The department of agriculture must provide a list of eligible persons, as defined in subsection (4)(c)(i) and (ii) of this section, to the department of revenue upon request.
 Conservation districts must maintain lists of eligible persons as defined in subsection (4)(c)(iii) of this section to allow the department of revenue to verify eligibility.
-The application must be in a form and manner prescribed by the department and must contain information regarding the location of the dairy or animal feeding operation and other information the department may require.

-(b) A person claiming an exemption under this section must keep records necessary for the department to verify eligibility under this section.
-The exemption is available only when the buyer provides the seller with an exemption certificate in a form and manner prescribed by the department.
-The seller must retain a copy of the certificate for the seller's files.
+(b) A purchaser claiming an exemption under this section must keep records necessary for the department to verify eligibility under this section.
+Sellers making tax-exempt sales under this section must obtain an exemption certificate from the purchaser in a form and manner prescribed by the department.
+In lieu of an exemption certificate, a seller may capture the relevant data elements as allowed under the streamlined sales and use tax agreement.
+The seller must retain a copy of the certificate or the data elements for the seller's files.